-The Company's Manager is responsible for establishing the form and amount of compensation paid to our chief financial officer and the chief financial officer's staff by our Manager.
+The Company's Manager is responsible for establishing the form and amount of compensation paid to our Chief Financial Officer and the Chief Financial Officer's staff by our Manager, in each case, subject to the approval of the Compensation Committee.
+Mr. Sabo, our Chief Executive Officer, in his capacity as the managing member of our Manager, participates in the establishment of the form and amount of compensation paid to our Chief Financial Officer and his staff by our Manager.

+Use of Compensation Consultants

-The Company's compensation committee is responsible for approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and his staff.
-Mr. Sabo, our chief executive officer, in his capacity as the managing member of our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
-Mercer (USA) Inc., a third-party consulting firm, was engaged by the Company in early 2023 to provide executive compensation benchmarking services with respect to the compensation of our chief financial officer and his staff.
+Mercer (USA) Inc., a third-party consulting firm, was engaged by the Company in early 2023 to provide executive compensation benchmarking services with respect to the compensation of our Chief Financial Officer and his staff.
 Mercer provided a peer analysis but did not make specific compensation recommendations.
-The compensation committee typically engages a third party to perform a review of nonmanagement director compensation every other year.
-Mercer (USA) Inc. did not provide any additional services to the Company in 2022 beyond executive compensation benchmarking services with respect to the compensation of our chief financial officer and his staff.
-Messrs.
-Edwards, as compensation committee chair, and Burns served on our compensation committee for all of 2022.
-Mr. Bhathal joined our compensation committee in February of 2022.
-Mr. Edwards, as chair, and Messrs.
-Burns and Bhathal currently serve in such roles.
-The compensation committee met two times during 2022.
+In performing such analysis, Mercer relied upon survey data, including its own 2022 benchmark database as well as the 2022 general industry executive survey published by Willis Towers Watson, and proxy data which was gathered using Capital IQ for publicly traded entities on major U.S. exchanges with market caps between \$600 million and \$3.0 billion and revenue between \$1.0 billion and \$4.0 billion.
+The Compensation Committee also periodically engages third party consultants to perform a review of nonmanagement director compensation.
+No compensation consultants were engaged by the Compensation Committee during fiscal year 2023 or to date in 2024.
+Mercer (USA) Inc. did not provide any additional services to the Company in 2023 beyond executive compensation benchmarking services with respect to the compensation of our Chief Financial Officer and his staff.

-NOMINATING AND CORPORATE GOVERNANCE COMMITTEE
+NOMINATING/GOVERNANCE COMMITTEE